wknishio/variable-terminal/doc/readme.md

 * Proxy password controls the password for proxy authentication.
 * Encryption type enables connection encryption using encryption algorithms.
 * Encryption password sets the password for connection encryption.
-* Sessions limit define a limit for simultaneous sessions in server.
+* Session maximum define a limit for simultaneous sessions in server.
 * Session commands set commands separated by *; to be run when session starts.
-* Session files set text files separated by ; to be run when session starts.
+* Session lines set text files separated by ; to be run when session starts.
 * Session user sets the session user for session.
 * Session password sets the session password for session.